Engineering & Science Notable Tech Quote Archive #28

 Radio Shack is in its last days as it plans to shut down.

 that is art."
 Steve

-magazine's "Inside the Mind of Silicon Valley's
+magazine's "Inside the Mind of Silicon Valley's Tech Innovators."

-is likely to do more to revolutionize politics than sound broadcasting did.
+politics than sound broadcasting did.
 Political candidates may have to adopt new techniques

 to benefit from visual radio: their dress, their smiles and gestures, all will be important.

 How they look, as well as what they say, may determine to an appreciable extent their

 popularity.
 The eyes of the public will be upon them." -

 head of RCA, in his annual report on the state of television and radio.
 March 1948

 Silver, N0AX, ARRL author of "Hands-On Radio" column in

 "We think the new IP is speed.
 People who can move

 VP of GE Home & Business Solutions, in January 2015 Popular Science, "Make,

 of your sales last quarter were URLs that end in the traditional dot-com." -

 Christine Lagorio-Chafkin, Inc. magazine writer, interviewing $35M/year

 Domain Holdings co-founder